-- Classification of Liabilities as Current or Noncurrent (Amendments to PAS 1, Presentation of Financial Statements).
-To promote consistency in application and clarify the requirements on determining whether a liability is current or noncurrent, the amendments: - o removed the requirement for a right to defer settlement of a liability for at least 12 months after the reporting period to be unconditional and instead requires that the right must have substance and exist at the end of the reporting period; - clarified that a right to defer settlement exists only if an entity complies with conditions specified in the loan agreement at the end of the reporting period, even if the lender does not test compliance until a later date; and - o clarified that settlement of a liability includes transferring an entity's own equity instruments to the counterparty, but conversion options that are classified as equity do not affect classification of the liability as current or noncurrent.
+- Classification of Liabilities as Current or Noncurrent 2020 Amendments and Noncurrent Liabilities with Covenants 2022 Amendments (Amendments to PAS 1).
+To promote consistency in application and clarify the requirements on determining whether a liability is current or noncurrent, the amendments: - o removed the requirement for a right to defer settlement of a liability for at least 12 months after the reporting period to be unconditional and instead require that the right must have substance and exist at the reporting date; - o clarified that only covenants with which the entity must comply on or before the reporting date affect the classification of a liability as current or noncurrent and covenants with which the entity must comply after the reporting date do not affect a liability's classification at that date; - o provided additional disclosure requirements for noncurrent liabilities subject to conditions within 12 months after the reporting period to enable the assessment of the risk that the liability could become repayable within 12 months; and - clarified that settlement of a liability includes transferring an entity's own equity instruments to the counterparty, but conversion options that are classified as equity do not affect classification of the liability as current or noncurrent.

-The amendments apply retrospectively for annual reporting periods beginning on or after January 1, 2023, with early application permitted.
+The amendments apply retrospectively for annual reporting periods beginning on or after January 1, 2024, with early application permitted.